colomafarre/colomafarre.github.io/_posts/2020-01-26-galileo-turns-2.md

 categories: Parenting Family Birthday Video
 comments: true
 ---
-On **January 21st 2020, Galileo turned 2**.
+On **January 21st, 2020, Galileo turned 2**.
 Two times around the sun!
-Two beautiful years of love and kaos and laughter and silliness!
+Two beautiful years of love and chaos and laughter and silliness!

 <a href="/img/galileo2/2019:12:15-16:10:20.JPG"> <img border="0" src= "/img/galileo2/2019:12:15-16:10:20.JPG" width="200"></a>

-It has ben such an interesting second year of his short life!
+It has been such an interesting second year of his short life!
 Spending **the first half of it in Nepal** and the second in Catalonia.
 Learning to walk in rural Nepal and starting talking in rural Catalonia.
 Taking a family vacaton to Thailand.
 Travelling to the USA to spend Christmas with his American family.
 He sure has seen a lot this year!

 <a href="/img/galileo2/2020:01:11-18:38:48.JPG"> <img border="0" src= "/img/galileo2/2020:01:11-18:38:48.JPG" width="200"></a>